|Club||Mr. John Roy||New Wave of Raleigh||Raleigh||NC|

 All-Academic Honors, Freshman Year, Garner Magnet High School (2014-2015) ///

-I've been swimming in summer league for 7 years, but I wanted to get a lot better and focus on competitive swimming as my sport of choice since I like it so much.
-So in 2015, I started swimming in a year round program at Triangle Aquatic Center after being evaluated by Coach Raz Cuparencu (with the TAC Titans S3's) in April 2015, then a friend from NC State convinced me at summer swim league to switch to RSA beginning August 2015.
-Since RSA was crowded at the top and I was only getting 1 hour of pool time per day, after a year there I decided to switch to Marlins of Raleigh where I can get 2-1/2 hours a day in the senior group with Coach Jonathan Watson.
-I swim there with my younger brother for 14 months before recently transitioning to New Wave and Head Coach John Roy's Senior Group where I gain experience with different pool equipment and morning CrossFit 3X/week.
+I had been swimming in summer league for 7 years, but I wanted to get a lot better and focus on competitive swimming as my sport of choice since I like it so much.
+I initially began club swimming with RSA here in Raleigh in August 2015, but I was only getting 1 hour of pool time per day, so I decided to switch to Marlins of Raleigh where I could get 2-1/2 hours a day in the senior group with Coach Jonathan Watson.
+I swam there with my younger brother for 14 months before recently transitioning to New Wave and Head Coach John Roy's Senior Group where I gain experience with different pool equipment and morning CrossFit 3X/week.
 We also swim outside which gives me a different perspective from being indoors.

 There are two reasons, really.
 One is because I don't want to have only classes be my whole college life.
 I think that might be pretty boring.
 I know I'm going to need something else to take up some of my time and to be an outlet for my mind.
 Also, I hope to get swimming scholarship offers to help with paying for school, too.
 I think I should be able to get some academic scholarships, but all the financial help possible is definitely welcome, especially if I end up going out of state.